Compliance Providers

 ```

-The provider identifier scopes the URL to one tenant provider record; every topic attached to the provider is multiplexed onto the same URL.
-The URL token is a non-guessable UUID generated when the tenant creates the provider.
-HMAC remains the primary authentication mechanism; the token limits accidental cross-provider delivery and adds a defence-in-depth layer against URL leaks.
+The provider identifier scopes the URL to one tenant provider record; every topic attached to the provider routes onto the same URL.
+The URL token is a non-guessable UUID generated when you create the provider.
+HMAC is the primary authentication mechanism; the token limits accidental cross-provider delivery and adds a defence-in-depth layer against URL leaks.

-Raw provider payloads are retained for audit so a regulator can reconstruct the full chain of custody from raw event to on-chain claim.
-Decision-driving fields (verdict state, severity, subject reference, claim topic, applied timestamp, outcome) are extracted alongside the raw payload at intake time so audit queries do not need to re-parse historical data.
+The platform retains raw provider payloads for audit so a regulator can reconstruct the full chain of custody from raw event to on-chain claim.
+The platform extracts decision-driving fields (verdict state, severity, subject reference, claim topic, applied timestamp, outcome) alongside the raw payload at intake time so audit queries do not need to re-parse historical data.

 ## Issuer-of-record: the identity, not the EOA [#issuer-of-record-the-identity-not-the-eoa]

-The on-chain attestor of every compliance-issued claim is the provider's **claim-issuer identity contract address**, never the EOA, never DALP itself, and never the tenant compliance officer.
-The EOA is the **sender** of the on-chain transaction (and the cryptographic signer of the claim payload), but the claim's `issuer` field is set to the identity contract address.
+The on-chain attestor of every compliance-issued claim is the provider's claim-issuer identity contract address.
+The attestor is not the EOA, not DALP itself, and not the tenant compliance officer.
+The EOA is the sender of the on-chain transaction and the cryptographic signer of the claim payload, but the claim's `issuer` field is set to the identity contract address.

 This issuer-of-record rule propagates to downstream consumers of `claims.issuer`: the indexer, the trusted-claim primitive, the per-tenant `IDALPTrustedIssuersRegistry` lookup, and the ERC-3643 compliance evaluation path.
 The trusted issuers registry checks `isTrustedIssuer(identity)` and `hasClaimTopic(identity, topicId)` on every claim.
-The EOA never needs to be trusted directly.
+You do not need to trust the EOA directly.

-A regulator audit can identify which provider asserted a given claim, retrieve the original signed webhook payload, and verify the trusted-issuer registration history (add / update / remove) from on-chain events.
+A regulator audit can identify which provider asserted a given claim, retrieve the original signed webhook payload, and verify the full trusted-issuer registration history from on-chain add, update, and remove events.

 ## Provisioning sequence [#provisioning-sequence]

 The provider provisioning workflow performs five on-chain operations in sequence.
-A durable workflow journal lets a partial failure resume from the last unfinished step:
+A durable workflow journal lets you resume from the last unfinished step when any operation fails:

 <Mermaid